instancio/instancio/website/docs/user-guide.md

 - **`Select.root()`**

 This method selects the root object.
-The following snippet creates nested lists, where the outer list and inner lists have different sizes.
+The following snippet creates nested lists, where the outer list and inner lists have different sizes:
-`Select.root()` and *only* `all(List.class)` selector, allows differentiating between the outer and inner lists:

 ``` java linenums="1" hl_lines="2"
 List<List<String>> result = Instancio.of(new TypeToken<List<List<String>>>() {})